llenroc/angular4-connect-sample/README.md

 * [Node.js](https://nodejs.org/).
 Node is required to run the sample on a development server and to install dependencies.
 * [Angular CLI](https://github.com/angular/angular-cli)
 * Either a [Microsoft account](https://www.outlook.com) or [Office 365 for business account](https://msdn.microsoft.com/en-us/office/office365/howto/setup-development-environment#bk_Office365Account)
-* Upload the **demo.xlsx** file in the root of this repository to the root folder of your OneDrive account.
-This file contains an empty table with two columns.

 ## Register the application